sstevens2/git-novice-mod/_episodes/07-github.md

 This effectively does the following on GitHub's servers:

 ~~~
-$ mkdir planets
+$ mkdir gitcollab_sls
-$ cd planets
+$ cd gitcollab_sls
 $ git init
 ~~~
 {: .bash}

-Our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub doesn't contain any files yet:
+Our local repository still contains our earlier work on `countATCG.py`, but the remote repository on GitHub doesn't contain any files yet:

 ![Freshly-Made GitHub Repository](../fig/git-freshly-made-github-repo.svg)